robj411/p2_drivers/README.md

 <p class="caption">

-Figure 5.3: Vaccines administered per day, on average, in each country as a percent of population.
+<span id="fig:vaxrate"></span>Figure 5.3: Vaccines administered per day,
+on average, in each country as a percent of population.
 Data source: fully vaccinated people from OWID (2022).

 </p>